ryeuin/truth-or-dare/README.md

 # Truth or Dare

+The perfect game to play with friends, or yourself!
+Get prompted with various Truth, Dare, or Would You Rather questions.
 This project is hosted with [repl.it](https://replit.com), see the public post [here](https://replit.com/@choerry/Truth-Or-Dare).

-The perfect game to play with friends, or yourself!
-Get prompted with various Truth, Dare, or Would You Rather questions!

 **[Live Demo](https://Truth-Or-Dare.choerry.repl.co)**　 **[Credits](#credits)**